Kansas City

 • build an economic development plan in the city’s urban core and cultural tourism sites which will include a strong international component and connect to countries with an interest in jazz and Black American Music; and

-• engage other Creative Cities through musical collaborations including the Voyage of the Drums Jazz Festival, aimed to foster inter-cultural understanding, tolerance and mutual respect through music.
+• engage other Creative Cities through musical collaborations including the Voyage of the Drum, aimed to foster inter-cultural understanding, tolerance and mutual respect through music.

 Contact